 Offers and Surveys

 These websites will pay you for watching videos, taking surveys, or trying product offers.
-The most well-known companies who do this are…
+Here are the most popular websites who do this:

 - Very easy, you can do it in 20-30 minute increments throughout the day.